Instant Pot Spaghetti Sauce

 Step five

-Add the rest of your ingredients to the IP, seal the lid and make sure the venting knob is turned to the sealed position.
+Seal the lid and make sure the venting knob is turned to the sealed position.
 Press the ‘Pressure Cook’ button and set the timer to 15 minutes.
-The IP will take between 10 – 15 minutes to come to pressure before the timer starts counting down.
+The mode should be normal and set it to high pressure.

 Step six